saule1508/saule1508.github.io/_posts/2019-03-05-libvirt-centos-cloud-image.md

 3. add vm in /etc/hosts on the host

-With libvird on the host, there is dnsmask server automatically started so that the content of the /etc/hosts on the host will be made available to the guests via DNS.
-This is great for vm's because VM's can connect to each other via DNS.
+With libvird on the host, there is a dnsmask server automatically started so that the content of the /etc/hosts on the host will be made available to the guests via DNS.
+This is great because VM's can connect to each other via DNS.

 In /etc/hosts on the host
 ```